paulblick/money2020/README.md

 money2020
 =========
-All examples below utilize curl to send transactions but feel free to use any application that is familiar to you:
+Accessing the MPS REST based API

 1.  copy the following into a text file named:  json.txt

 {
 "InvoiceNo":"1",